ftrackhq/integrations/doc/using/exporting_project.rst

 .. image:: /image/create_project_remote_result.png

-As well as the attributes and metadata, which have been added to the shot.
+As well as the attributes and metadata, which have been added to the mapped shots.

 .. image:: /image/create_project_remote_result_attributes.png